afni/afni/doc/SphinxDocs/FATCAT/Tracking.rst

        The assumed format of FILE2 is to have 3*X bricks of (x1, y1,
        z1, x2, y2, z2, ...) ordered, unit magnitude vector components.

-   * Also, note that in the HARDI case of either MINIP or PROB tracking, then the uncertainty file must have a different format than the one output by 3dDWUncert for DTI tracking.
+   * Also, note that when using HARDI data for either MINIP or PROB tracking, then the uncertainty file must have a different format than the one output by 3dDWUncert for DTI tracking.
 It must have X+1 briks, where U_FILE[0] is the uncertainty for the GFA